cmayron/Legal-Calculus/README.md

 ### **ARTICLE X — PROCEDURAL PRIMITIVES**

 ---
+# **ARTICLE I — GOVERNANCE**

+**LCES establishes a constitutional governance order in which admissibility, not discretion, defines the lawful boundaries of action.
+The governor and the workflow are permanently separated; no system may oversee itself, reinterpret its mandate, or alter its own constraints.
+All actions must satisfy the admissibility gates of the architecture — SCUs, Modules, Calculi, STOP Doctrine, and Edition constraints — before they may enter any workflow.
+Execution is bound to structure, sequence, and provenance.
+Each action generates a preserved procedural record that functions as an enforceable constraint, ensuring transparency, reviewability, and the impossibility of silent deviation.
+Governance rules are Edition‑sovereign and may not be blended, overridden, or diluted; any modification requires formal reconstitution under the originating jurisdiction.**

+---

+# **ARTICLE II — WORKFLOW**

+**A workflow is a constitutionally bounded sequence of admissible actions.
+No workflow may begin without a valid GateZero clearance, and no step may proceed without satisfying its governing Module, Calculus, and STOP constraints.
+Workflows operate under strict separation from the governor and may not modify their own admissibility conditions.
+Each workflow must expose its posture, unresolved conditions, and continuation boundaries at every step.
+A workflow terminates only through completion, STOP‑mandated halt, or Edition‑defined closure; no implicit continuation is permitted.**

+---

+# **ARTICLE III — RECORD**

+**Every admissible action generates a procedural record that is immutable, reviewable, and Edition‑bound.
+Records must include provenance, posture, admissibility basis, STOP conditions, and all evidence objects relied upon.
+No action may be recognized as valid unless its record is complete and audit‑ready.
+Records form the authoritative substrate for review, appeal, replication, and teaching.
+No system may erase, rewrite, or retroactively alter a record; corrections require a new Edition‑compliant action with its own record.**

+---

+# **ARTICLE IV — EDITIONS**

+**An Edition defines the governing environment, admissibility rules, Modules, Calculi, STOP Doctrine, and procedural primitives in force.
+Editions are sovereign and may not be intermixed.
+No action may rely on rules outside its Edition, and no workflow may migrate across Editions without formal reconstitution.
+Amendments require explicit Edition‑level authority; no runtime component may modify Edition content.
+All records, workflows, and roles are bound to the Edition under which they were created.**

+---

+# **ARTICLE V — ROLES**

+**Roles are constitutionally defined authorities with non‑overlapping powers.
+No role may perform the functions of another, and no role may supervise itself.
+The governor governs admissibility; the workflow executes admissible actions; the reviewer evaluates records; the educator teaches the Edition; the operator invokes workflows but may not alter them.
+Role boundaries are structural, not discretionary, and may not be bypassed by delegation, automation, or interpretation.**

+---

+# **ARTICLE VI — MODES**

+**Modes define the operational posture of the system — including Crisis Mode, Educator Mode, Learning Mode, and Second‑Opinion Mode — each with its own admissibility thresholds, STOP conditions, and continuation rules.
+Modes do not alter Edition content; they alter only the permissible scope of action within the Edition.
+No system may silently change modes; transitions require explicit admissibility and must generate a record.**

+---

+# **ARTICLE VII — STOP**

+**STOP is the constitutional veto that prevents unlawful continuation.
+Any unresolved condition, missing evidence object, violated Module rule, or Edition conflict triggers STOP.
+STOP halts execution immediately, freezes posture, and requires a new admissibility determination before continuation.
+STOP cannot be overridden by intent, urgency, or operator preference.
+STOP is the guardian of structural integrity and the primary defense against silent deviation.**

+---

+# **ARTICLE VIII — ADMISSIBILITY & GATEZERO**

+**Admissibility is the constitutional test that determines whether an action may enter a workflow.
+GateZero is the initial admissibility gate that evaluates posture, evidence sufficiency, Edition alignment, STOP conditions, and role authority before any action may begin.
+No workflow, record, or role function may proceed without GateZero clearance.
+Admissibility is structural, not interpretive; it binds all components equally.**

+---

+# **ARTICLE IX — NON‑DEROGATION**

+**No component of the system — governor, workflow, role, operator, or Edition — may derogate from constitutional constraints.
+No shortcut, override, or discretionary exception is permitted.
+Non‑derogation binds all actions, all modes, all roles, and all Editions.
+Any attempt to bypass admissibility, STOP, record requirements, or Edition sovereignty is void ab initio and must be halted under STOP.**

+---

+# **ARTICLE X — PROCEDURAL PRIMITIVES**

+**Procedural primitives are the irreducible operations from which all workflows are constructed.
+They include posture declaration, evidence attachment, admissibility evaluation, STOP invocation, continuation certification, and record generation.
+Primitives are Edition‑defined and may not be altered at runtime.
+All higher‑order Modules and Calculi must compile to these primitives, ensuring that every action remains reviewable, reproducible, and constitutionally governed.**
+---
 ### I. HUMAN SOVEREIGNTY — THE FIRST PRINCIPLE

 ### II.
 THE DISCOVERY — PROCEDURE IS SEQUENCE